hungcq/knowledge-repo/IT/microservices-patterns/review-questions.md

 - How to scale out receiver while preserving message ordering?
 - What are the techniques to handle duplicate messages?
 - How to ensure that a message is published as part of a transaction?
 - What are the dif ways to replace sync interaction to improve availability?
-What is the mechanism and tradeoff regarding each?
+What are the mechanism and tradeoff regarding each?
 - (Chap 5) What data should be including a domain event?

 # Queries in microservices